samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon*

 While wearing this circlet, you can cast [Scorching Ray](/spells/2619005-scorching-ray) with it (+5 to hit).
-The circlet can’t cast this spell again until the next dawn.
+The circlet can't cast this spell again until the next dawn.

 ### [Cloak of Arachnida](/magic-items/4604-cloak-of-arachnida)